krishan57gupta/The-cellular-basis-of-the-loss-of-smell-in-2019-nCoV-infected-individuals/README.md

 print(dim(seurat_RNA_mat))
 ```

-### First psedo count 1 then log2 then zscore using scale function in R
+### First adding 1 (adding 1 to whole matrix, not only for zeros) then log2 then zscore using scale function in R

 ``` r
 seurat_RNA_mat<-scale(log2(seurat_RNA_mat+1),center = TRUE, scale = TRUE)